kukuu/digitalTransformationStrategies/README.md

 				WLAN against LAN
 					Enterprises are adopting WLAN technology as they realise the huge productivity gains that are achieved through mobility and instant access to information

-					Physical network wirea are one of the primary obstacles to attackers seeking to hack into a LAN.
+					Physical network wirea are one of the primary helping ground to attackers seeking to hack into a LAN.

 					On a WLAN this obstacle disappears.
 User credentials and data are broadcast form both the client and the wireless access point in a radius which may reach 300ft or more.